Apply for this course

 Read full detailsIssues in Labour Markets

-This module enables students to acquire a systematic knowledge and understanding of economic theory, applications, current issues, policies and empirical evidence in the labour market.
+This module enables students to acquire a systematic knowledge and understanding of economic theories, applications, current issues, policies and empirical evidence in the labour market.

-It instils an appreciation of the economic dimension of wider social, political, national and international human resource issues.
+3. You will develop an appreciation of the economic dimension of social, political, national and international human resource issues.

-Students are encouraged to reflect and draw on their diverse socio-cultural
+4. You will be encouraged to reflect and draw on your socio-cultural backgrounds, education and work experiences.

 Read full detailsFinancial Instruments